 - Mist the plant leaves biweekly for humidity in spring and summer.

 - Invest in a humidity tray for the plant to offer the required surrounding moisture.

 - Relocate the plant away from drafty north-facing windows, air conditioning vents, and heaters.

 - Use frost blankets to protect your plant from cold during winter nights.

 5. Improper Soil

-Philodendrons prefer light, well-draining soil over heavy, clayey soil, allowing the water to drain out from the holes.
+Philodendrons prefer light, well-draining soil over heavy soil, allowing the water to drain from the holes.

-The condition makes the root suffer from compactness and prohibits the entry of oxygen, promoting a water-logged state.
+The condition makes the root suffer from compactness and prohibits the entry of oxygen, promoting a water-logged state and root rot.

-- Mix more sand particles or gravel into the potting soil to increase the porosity and drainage.
+- Amend the potting soil with organic perlite or sand to increase the porosity and drainage.